violetxs16/Recipe-Database-/README.md

 # Recipe Database
+Using HTMl, PHP and mySQL
-The recipe database uses HTML to display recipes that were added to an SQL data base.
-The user can also create a new recipe to post on the website.
+The recipe website display's recipes that are submitted to the database.
+An option to submit, delete, and edit are all available on the website.